corda/corda-docs-portal/content/en/platform/corda/5.0/reference/config-fields/_index.md

 section_menu: corda5
 ---

+Corda 5 uses a dynamic configuration system, enabling you to configure Corda centrally through the REST API.
+This configuration is then distributed to all relevant worker processes through the Kafka Message bus.

+{{< note >}}
+The `corda.db` configuration section is passed when starting Corda and cannot be updated dynamically through the REST endpoint.
+{{< /note >}}

+Set the fields in a section by sending the configuration fields as JSON to the <a href="../reference/rest-api/C5_OpenAPI.html#tag/Configuration-API/operation/put_config">`config` endpoint</a> of the REST API.
+The PUT method of `/api/v1/config` requires the following parameters:
+* `section` — the configuration section that the JSON updates.
+* `version` — the version of the configuration.
+Corda versions configurations to avoid two concurrent updates clashing with each other.
+You can retrieve the current version, along with the current configuration structure, using the GET method of the <a href ="../reference/rest-api/C5_OpenAPI.html#tag/Configuration-API/operation/get_config__section_">`/api/v1/config` endpoint</a>.
+* `config` — the configuration fields and values specified as JSON.
+* `schemaVersion` —

-This section lists the fields of each Corda configuration section:
+The following sections describe the fields of each Corda configuration section:
 {{< childpages >}}
-Set the fields in a section by sending the configuration fields as JSON to the [config endpoint](../../rest-api/C5_OpenAPI.html#tag/Configuration-API/operation/put_config) of the REST API.

 For example, if the REST API is exposed on `localhost`, to set fields in the [messaging]({{< relref "./messaging.md" >}}) section using Bash with Curl or PowerShell: